suzanv/termprofiling/README.md

 ## Description of functionality

 Scores all unigrams, bigrams and trigrams in the foreground text for (a) their informativeness relative to the background corpus and (b) their 'phraseness': the frequency of the n-gram compared to the frequencies of the separate unigrams.
-Unigrams that are stopwords are not taken into account, as well as bigrams of which one of the two is a stopword, trigrams that start of end with a stopword and bigrams or trigrams with a word repetition.
+Ngrams that start or end with a stopword are not included.

 The script uses an external stopword list.
 The provided stoplist.txt is my own English stoplist.

+If there is no background corpus provided, only the phraseness component is computed.

 If you use this code, please refer to this paper:
 > Suzan Verberne, Maya Sappelli, Djoerd Hiemstra, Wessel Kraaij (2016).
 Evaluation and analysis of term scoring methods for term extraction.
 Information Retrieval, Springer. doi:10.1007/s10791-016-9286-2